 What Are Your Rights During a DWI Stop?

 Knowing your rights during a DWI stop could be the difference between conviction and acquittal.
-What you should know is that any infringement of these rights, such as the improper collection of evidence, could result in the evidence against you being ruled inadmissible and the charges against you being dropped.
-If you are stopped by a police officer who questions whether or not you’ve had too much to drink, did you know that:
+Any infringement on these rights should result in evidence being ruled inadmissible and the charges against you dropped.
+If you are stopped by a police officer under suspicion of DWI, you have rights that you need to know.